zero-sh/zero.sh/README.md

 ```
 - workspaces/
-  -> common/
+  -> shared/
   -> home/
   -> work/
 ```

-This will first apply the setup described in `common`, followed by `home` or `work` when specifying a workspace argument via:
+This will first apply the setup described in `shared`, followed by `home` or `work` when specifying a workspace argument via:

 ```